labex-labs/open-source-labs/javascript/30-seconds-of-javascript/lab-chunk-iterable/step1.md

 # Chunk Iterable

-> To start practicing coding, open the Terminal/SSH and type `node`.

-Chunks an iterable into smaller arrays of a specified size.
+To chunk an iterable into smaller arrays of a specified size, follow these steps:

+1. Open the Terminal/SSH and type `node` to start practicing coding.
-- Use a `for...of` loop over the given iterable, using `Array.prototype.push()` to add each new value to the current `chunk`.
+2. Use a `for...of` loop over the given iterable, using `Array.prototype.push()` to add each new value to the current `chunk`.
-- Use `Array.prototype.length` to check if the current `chunk` is of the desired `size` and `yield` the value if it is.
+3. Check if the current `chunk` is of the desired `size` using `Array.prototype.length` and `yield` the value if it is.
-- Finally, use `Array.prototype.length` to check the final `chunk` and `yield` it if it's non-empty.
+4. Check the final `chunk` using `Array.prototype.length` and `yield` it if it's non-empty.
+5. Use the following code:

 ```js
 const chunkify = function* (itr, size) {